SWAGS Major Program:

 Continuation of the thesis course into a second semester is not automatic.
 During Interterm, thesis writers must submit one completed chapter.
 The department, in consultation with your advisor and taking into consideration the chapter that you have submitted, will inform you whether you have been accepted for a second semester of thesis credit.
 The submitted thesis should not exceed 100 typed pages of text and must be composed in a readable, standard type font.

-For seniors graduating in May 2016, three copies of the thesis are due in the SWAGS office on April 8th.
-One bound copy of the thesis, with corrections, printed on acid-free paper, should be submitted to the Registrar by May 5th; a bound duplicate of that final text should be submitted to the SWAGS Department office at that time.
+For seniors graduating in May 2018, one copy of the thesis is due to your SWAGS thesis advisor on April 6, 2018.
+One bound copy of the thesis, with corrections, printed on acid-free paper, should be submitted to the Registrar by May 1, 2018; a bound duplicate of that final text should be submitted to the SWAGS Department office at that time.

 Support for senior projects is available in the form of grants and funding through the Dean of Faculty's Office.
 Student Research Award applications can be accessed on the Dean of Faculty website.

-Any request to the Department of Sexuality, Women's and Gender Studies for funding must be submitted in writing to the SWAGS chair, Rick Griffiths, and the department coordinator, Stephanie Kvam.
+Any request to the Department of Sexuality, Women's and Gender Studies for funding must be submitted in writing to the SWAGS chair and the academic department coordinator.

 Photos: Frank Ward